jlevy/og-equity-compensation/README.md

 Because the differences are so nuanced, what follows is a summary of the taxes on restricted stock awards, ISOs, and NSOs, from an employee’s point of view.

-- **Restricted stock awards:** Assuming vesting, you pay full taxes early with the 83(b) or at
+- **Restricted stock awards.**
-  vesting:
+  Assuming vesting, you pay full taxes early with the 83(b) or at vesting:

   - At grant:
     - If 83(b) election filed, ordinary tax on FMV